adlnet/Intro-to-Developing-Web-based-xAPI-Content/webcontent/Readme.md

   5.  use registration and context activities to group statements, using xAPI Launch information.

 ## Step 1 - Include the xAPI Wrapper in Game.html
 The first step is to include the xAPIWrapper in the game HTML.
-The xAPIWrapper is included in the project for your convenience.
+The xAPIWrapper is included in the `lib` folder of the project for your convenience.
 For reference, the xAPIWrapper project is at https://github.com/adlnet/xAPIWrapper.
   1. Add a `<script>` tag in the `<body>` of the `game.html` to include the xAPI Wrapper. (right below the game `<script>` tag)
   ``` html
   ...